anemes/pelican-ipythonnb/README.md

 # Pelican plugin for blogging with iPython Notebooks

+This fork of the original [pelican-ipythonnb](https://github.com/danielfrg/pelican-ipythonnb/) has to small modifications to the output HTML

+1. It hides all input code cells by default, and provides a toggle link on the interpreter to view them See http://andras.nemes.com.au/blog/ for an example.
+2. Any code cells that begin with #HIDE are removed from the output all together.
+This allows the use of code blocks that won't be visible in the static website.

+## Works with

+This has been tested only on the default theme notmyidea and notmyidea-cms.

 ## Requirements

 - `pelican==3.3`
 - `ipython==1.1.0`
+- `bs4==4.3.2`

 Also some libraries are used by `IPython.nbconvert`:
 - `Sphinx==1.1.3`